pitastrudl/wekanwiki/IRC-FAQ.md

 works more or less but its time consuming.
 ```

-A: Not currently.
-If you would like to sponsor developing that
-feature, you can contact support@wekan.team .
+A: Maybe it would be possible to use REST API to get list of boards, and then get export URLs of those boards to download them.
+But there is no official feature for multi board export yet.
+If you would like to sponsor developing that feature, you can contact support@wekan.team .

 ### Q: Fork?
 ```